The 17 Best Things to do in Denali National Park

 4. Go Off-roading

 It may not surprise you to hear that 80% of Alaska is not accessible by road.
-This means that ATVs are used for more than fun in the 49th state - they’re a way of life!
-By taking an ATV tour in Denali, you’ll get to visit areas that most travelers will never go.
+ATVs are used for more than fun in the 49th state - they’re a way of life!
+By taking an ATV tour in Denali, you’ll get to visit areas that most travelers never go.
 There are a few options for off-roading around Denali, and while none of them actually go into Denali National Park, they all offer thrilling experiences in the same stunning landscape as the National Park.

 ATV Tours

 There are a few choices for ATV tours in Denali, with vehicle options including single person Kodiaks, one or two person Wolverines, and more, all the way up to a six rider Viking.
-ATVing can allow you to experience parts of the Denali landscape that would normally be off-limits in a car and too hard to get to on foot.
+ATVing can allow you to experience parts of the Denali landscape that would normally be off-limits in a car and hard to get to on foot.

 Jeep Tours